floriandanielit/conversationalweb/README.md

 #### bot-intent
 Given an html elements we can use it for different reason, for example if we have a table or a paragrah we can use it to acquire information, if we have a form we can use it to perform an action (i.e. login, buy ticket, etc) etc. The **bot-intent** annotation needs to provide this kind of information.
 Here an example:
-Consider we have a web page regarding a project and inside it we have a _div_ element that contain the information about the gol of the project.
+Consider we have a web page regarding a project (as in the example) and inside it we have a _div_ element that contain the information about the gol of the project (block number 2).
 The proper way to add this information is to add the _bot_intent_ attribute in the _div_ element and write that it contains the information about the gol of the project:

 <pre><code class="language-html">
 &lt;div bot-intent="project_info_gol"&gt;